-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-relating to commercial tenancies; establishing ANACT requirements for accounting for, charges against and refund of security deposits relating to commercial premises; prohibiting a landlord of commercial premises from assessing charges against a tenant except under certain circumstances; revising provisions relating to prohibitions on a landlord's interference with a tenant's use of commercial premises under certain circumstances: revising procedures for a tenant to recover possession of commercial premises following a lockout; revising provisions relating to the disposal of personal property abandoned by a tenant on commercial premises; repealing provisions relating to the jurisdiction of courts over certain actions relating to commercial premises and the applicability of certain judicial doctrines in such actions; and providing other matters properly relating thereto.
+AN ACT relating to commercial tenancies; [establishing requirements accounting for, charges against and refund of security deposits rela to commercial premises; prohibiting a landlord of commercial premises from assessing charges against a tenant except under certain eireumstanees; revising provisions relating to prohibitions on a landlord's interference with a tenant's use of commercial premises under certain circumstances; [revising procedures for a tenant to recover possession of commercial premises following a lockout; revising provisions relating to the disposal of personal property abandoned by a tenant on commercial premises; repealing provisions relating to the jurisdiction of courts over certain actions relating to commercial premises and the applicability of certain judicial doctrines in such actions; and providing other matters properly relating thereto.